Cracks in Concrete Driveways

 • Weather Conditions: Avoid repairing cracks in extreme heat or cold, as temperature extremes can affect the effectiveness of repair materials.

-• Proper Mixing: If using patching compound, ensure you mix it according to the manufacturer’s instructions to achieve the correct consistency.
+• Proper Mixing: If using a patching compound, ensure you mix it according to the manufacturer’s instructions to achieve the correct consistency.

 • Safety: Wear appropriate protective gear, such as gloves and safety goggles, when working with repair materials.